 Learn how to package cookies for the mail so that your baked goods don’t end up in crumbs.
 Baking cookies to share with a friend or neighbor is a kind gesture.
 Around the holidays we tend to bake more frequently and to send our homemade gifts.

 Baking those special cookies and sending them across the miles takes another level of planning and caring so that your homemade gift makes it intact.
 No one wants to open a tin of cookies to find only small pieces and crumbs.

 Have you had that happen before?
 What a sad feeling!
 Let’s look into the best way to mail cookies with success!

 There are a few ways you can set yourself up for success when you package cookies.

 - First, pick a recipe that makes a somewhat firm cookie.
 It may be a crunchy gingersnap or a shortbread cookie.
-Peanut butter or butterscotch cookies would be good choices too.
+Butterscotch cookies would be good choices too.

 - Second, don’t send a cookie in the mail that has soft icing or delicate decorations.
 Looking for a plain cookie recipe?
 Beyond Frosting shares info on how to make sugar cookies with this easy recipe.

 - Finally, follow these steps for how to package cookies to mail and remember that when it comes to cookie packaging supplies, bubble wrap is your friend!

 What are the steps to take for mailing cookies?

 Select a cookie tin that will fit a few layers of your cookies– I like square tins for a few reasons but round also works.
 A square tin often fits well into the flat rate mailing boxes that United States Postal Service (USPS) offers.

 Cut layers of parchment and bubble wrap that will fit in your tin (again, this is why a square tin is easier).
 It simple to measure the dimensions with a ruler then to cut your materials accordingly.

 Begin with a layer of bubble wrap then parchment on the bottom of your tin.